The Magnetar Model and the Ejecta--Circumstellar-Matter Interaction Model for 31 Luminous, Rapidly Evolving Optical Transients: Conclusions

 \acknowledgments

-We thank M. R. Drout for providing data.
-This work is supported by the Guangxi Science Foundation (grants 2017GXNSFFA198008, 2016GXNSFCB380005, and AD17129006).
-L.J.W. is supported by the National Program on Key Research and Development Project of China (grant 2016YFA0400801).
-Z.G.D. is supported by the National Basic Research Program (``973" Program) of China (grant 2014CB845800) and the National Natural Science Foundation of China (grant 11573014).
-A.V.F. is grateful for financial assistance from the Christopher R. Redlich Fund, the TABASGO Foundation, and the Miller Institute for Basic Research in Science (U.C.
-Berkeley).
+We thank Miika Pursiainen for providing the DES sample data.
+This work is supported by the National Natural Science Foundation of China (grants 11963001, 12133003, and 11973020 (C0035736)), the Bagui Scholars Program (LEW), and the Bagui Young Scholars Program (LHJ).
+L.J.W. is supported by the National Natural Science Foundation of China (grant U1938201).
+Z.G.D. is supported by the National Key Research and Development Program of China (grant 2017YFA0402600) and the National Natural Science Foundation of China (grants 11573014 and 11833003).
+Z.G.D. is supported by the National Key Research and Development Program of China (grant 2017YFA0402600), the National SKA Program of China (grant 2020SKA0120300), and the National Natural Science Foundation of China (grant 11833003).
+A.V.F. is grateful for financial assistance from the Christopher R. Redlich Fund, the TABASGO Foundation, and the U.C.
+Berkeley Miller Institute for Basic Research in Science (where he is a Senior Miller Fellow).